-Samuel B. Wood shares his match day story so you can learn about how a successful med student earned his top choice in residency.
+Samuel B. Wood shares his story so you can learn how a successful med student matched in his dream residency program.

 Recently, Picmonic asked a few med students to share their match day stories.
 Meet Samuel B. Wood, an OMS-IV at the University of New England College of Osteopathic Medicine.
-Hear about the moment he received his match, how his choice of resources helped him get there, plus his thoughts on the comparison between the popular mnemonic resources for visual learners in medical school Picmonic and SketchyMedical.
+Hear about the moment he received his match, how his choice of resources helped him get there, plus his thoughts on the comparison between the popular mnemonic resources for visual learners in medical school.

 Sam: I’ll never forget it.
 I was sitting in the living room with my parents, we had set out a bottle of champagne.
 1 pm rolled around and I got the email.
 My heart skipped a beat, and my parents sat back in their chairs.
 I opened the email and scrolled down to the (way too small!) print at the very bottom.